 1.1 The principles of data processing

-Birmingham LOC as a body that processes personal information complies with the principles of data processing under the Data Protection Act 2018 (DPA 2018).
+Brent & Harrow Local Optical Committee as a body that processes personal information complies with the principles of data processing under the Data Protection Act 2018 (DPA 2018).
 DPA 2018 reflects the EU Directive General Data Protection Regulation (GDPR).
-Birmingham LOC complies with GDPR that states personal data shall be:
+Brent & Harrow LOC complies with GDPR that states personal data shall be:

 - processed lawfully, fairly and in a transparent manner in relation to individuals

 - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes

 - adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed